 Remember: Try and strap your money bag under a layer of clothing – keeping it out of sight and out of a robber’s mind.

 4. Play Dumb

 The dummy wallet.
-This is genius and something to consider if you’re visiting a destination where mugging to crime is common.
-The concept it easy, should anyone approach you for your valuables, you can quickly throw them your dummy wallet and have them think that’s all you have.
+This is a genius play and something to consider if you’re visiting a destination where mugging is common.
+The concept it easy, should anyone poke around through your pockets or bags, they’ll find the take the fake and run off.
+Or if they approach you for your valuables, you can quickly throw them your dummy wallet and have them think that’s all you have.

-4. The Original Tourist
+5. The Original Tourist

-6. If you’ve got it, DON’T flaunt it!
+6. If you’ve got it, don't flaunt it!

 Never have your big bills in plain sight.
-If you are buying something and a sales person sees you have a lot of money they might up the price, or people around could see and you could become a target to be stolen from.
-Separate the big notes from the small notes; you don’t want to pull out a $100 bill for a $2 can of Coke if you don’t need to.
+If you’re buying something and a sales person sees you have a lot of money, they might up the price.
+Or people around could see your cash and you could become a target to be stolen from.
+And if you give a small tip while the person can see your big bills, it’s really awkward.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.